Skip to Main Content

 Citizen Reporters: S. S. McClure, Ida Tarbell, and the Magazine that Rewrote America

-Available an eAudiobook for checkout through Hoopla, as an eAudiobook for checkout through Libby/OverDrive, an eBook for checkout through Freading, and (as featured here) as a print book for checkout
+Available as an eAudiobook for checkout through Libby/OverDrive, an eBook for checkout through Freading, and (as featured here) as a print book for checkout

 A fascinating history of the rise and fall of influential Gilded Age magazine McClure's and the two unlikely outsiders at its helm--as well as a timely, full-throated defense of investigative journalism in America.